hudochenkov/postcss-sorting/README.md

 ### CSS-in-JS

-Plugin will ignore rules, which have template literal interpolation, to avoid breaking logic:
+Plugin will ignore rules, which have template literal interpolation, to avoid breaking the logic:

 ```js
 const Component = styled.div`